June 15, 2019

 No. God has given everyone a free will, and He will never force a person against their free will.

-“And the Spirit and the bride say, Come.
-And let him that heareth say, Come.
-And let him that is athirst come.
-And whosoever will, let him take the water of life freely” (Revelation 22:17).
+“And the Spirit and the bride say, 'Come!'
+And let him who hears say, 'Come!'
+And let him who thirsts come.
+Whoever desires, let him take the water of life freely” (Revelation 22:17).

 We can say yes or no with our will.
 It’s a questionable privilege to be free to make the wrong choice.
 But people must choose God for themselves.
 If you have a wayward child, husband, friend, or neighbor, you can pray for them, but you cannot force your will upon them.